ClassicSmej/jwhite96/README.md

 Familar with a wide range of programming languages including C#, Java and Python as well as experience with technologies such as Django, Amazon Web Services and Apache.

-Currently improivng my skills with Python and the Django Web Development Framework.
+Currently improving my skills with Python Web Development Frameworks such as Django and Flask.

 Please feel free to take a look my repositories :smiley: